oliverbarreto/podcastarr-web/cursordocs/prd_instructions.md

 Personal Public page to show the data about the channel: sometimes required to have a public page to show the data about the channel (/public/:name)

-#### Connect to Backend API (TODO)
+### Step 4 - Connect CHANNEL to Backend API (TODO)

-We need to connect to the backend API to get the data about the channel and the episodes.
+We need to connect the frontend to the backend API to get data about the channel and the episodes.The backend is reseponsible for donwloading audio from Youtube and convert it to m4a format.
+The backend API is made with Python FastAPI

-CHANNEL:

 Create or update channel info with an api call like this: